drios42/ballAndPaddle/README.md

 # ballAndPaddle
-Demonstration of a ball bouncing around the screen and off the paddle.
+Demonstration of balls bouncing around the screen and off the paddle.
+Click to add more bouncy balls